 The best of vintage nautical books have either great engravings or maps bound in.
 This goes hand in glove with one of my other collecting passions.
 Maps bring distant locations to our table tops in a way that is both informative and soul enriching.
 The art of navigation begets the art of topography.
 I cannot see a detailed chart, old or new, without concluding that it springs from an artistic sensibility as well as applied science.
 The universe provides both the canvas, the paint and the brush.

 When circumstance ties the sailor to the land he may drown in the details of work and civil society. the right book may be a lifesaver that sustains him in this dry element.
-This is especially true when chilly mornings descend icily when landlocked in the colder seasons.
-Then it is time to seek comfort in book-lined anchorages where time is suspended like a boat in a gale hanging in an eternity-like seconds on the crest of a wave.
+This is especially true when chilly mornings descend icily while landlocked in the colder seasons.
+Then it is time to seek comfort in book-lined anchorages where time is suspended like a boat in a gale hanging in an eternity-like few seconds on the crest of a wave.
 Somewhere beyond the multitude of whitecaps is a blue sky and a kinder wind.